 How has Walker Moyle helped with your studies?

-I can honestly say that the support I have had from the Directors of the practice has been fantastic.
-They are keen to develop their staff, helping them to achieve their desired goals in any accountancy, tax or audit related area.
+I can honestly say that the support I have had from Walker Moyle has been fantastic.
+The practice is keen to develop its staff, helping them to achieve their desired goals in any accountancy, tax or audit related area.
 The Practice has paid for all of my courses and exams and given me paid time off for revision and exam leave.
 In addition, they have given me a diverse range of client work to do, which has further developed my experience, but also contributed greatly to putting the theory into practice.

-Over and above the support I have had with my studies, the Directors have been happy to offer advice and support when needed on personal matters, such as buying my first car and my first house!
+Over and above the support I have had with my studies, I have been given advice and support when needed on personal matters, such as buying my first car and my first house!